liberu-genealogy/genealogy-old/README.md

 5. Run `php artisan migrate --seed`

-6. Open the `client` folder, copy the `.env.example` file, save it as `.env` and set the URL for the back-end API (which you've configured at step 4)
+6. Download the Nuxt client project with `git clone https://github.com/familytree365/nuxt.git --depth 1`pen the `client` folder, copy the `.env.example` file, save it as `.env` and set the URL for the back-end API (which you've configured at step 4)

 7. Run `yarn && yarn build`

-8. Launch the site and log into the project with user: `admin@genealogia.co.uk`, password: `password`
+8. Launch the site and log into the project with user: `admin@familytree365.com`, password: `password`

 9. For live reload / hot module replacement functionality run `yarn serve`